Last Updated: November 15, 2021

-One generalization that DOES seem to hold true, however, is this: Usually, fiber height variation increases as overall fiber heights increase.
+However, one generalization that DOES seem to hold true is that fiber height variation usually increases as overall fiber heights increase.
 That is, the lower your overall fiber height, the lower your fiber variation (and thus Minus Coplanarity) will be and vice-versa.
 Thus, if you are having difficulty meeting Minus Coplanarity specifications, consider adjusting your process to lower the overall fiber heights across the array.
 (Usually, this is a relatively simple adjustment that requires minimal changes to only one step of the existing polishing process.)

 If you prefer to keep overall fiber heights high – but still struggle to meet Minus Coplanarity specifications – you’ll likely need to address the phenomenon of “profile rounding” where the edge fibers (fibers #1 and #12 in a 12-f array) typically have the largest difference in heights from their adjacent fibers.
 Such variation is usually the major contributing factor to poor Minus Coplanarity measurements.
 Improving the heights of the edge fibers, while maintaining the heights of the remaining fibers in the array, will likely require much more comprehensive and complicated changes to your polishing process.